 To provide drainage of the subgrade treatment trench, a trench should be constructed at low points or end of treatments to provide for drainage as shown on Road Design Typical 8301.

-plans may specify a Polymer Grid to be placed.
+In some cases (such as interstate projects), the plans may specify a Polymer Grid to be placed.
 A Polymer Grid is a polypropylene material used to distribute the load over a greater area.
 Polymer Grid is placed on top of the subgrade, and aggregate (normally special backfill) is then placed on top of the Polymer Grid.
 The thickness of the special backfill will be specified in the plans, usually in the range of 150 mm (6 inches) to 300 mm (12 inches).
 Polymer Grid commonly is supplied in widths of 3 m (9.8 feet) and 4 m (13.1 feet).

 In the event that the soil conditions are not stable at the bottom of the subgrade treatment, additional cut should be made until stability is achieved.
 Payment for this additional excavation should be twice the Class 10 price.
 Area would be backfilled with Class 10, Select, or Special Backfill material.